FRC4946/4946Wiki/content/Team History/2014 Aerial Assist.md

 ![[IMG_0091.jpg|600]]
 ## World Championship

  After a long travel, the team competed at the world championship in the Archimedes Division.
 Through 10 qualification matches, the team went 6-4.
-The team won the [[Rookie Inspiration Award]] for the division.
+The team won the [[Rising All-Star Award]] for the division.
 ![[img13.jpg|600]]
 ## Fall Fiesta